mozman/ezdxf/src/ezdxf/math/algorithms.md

 outside the poly.
-If you have to cross again you know you are now inside again; i.e., if you were inside the field to start with, the total number of fence jumps you would make will be odd, whereas if you were ouside the jumps will be even.
+If you have to cross again you know you are now inside again; i.e., if you were inside the field to start with, the total number of fence jumps you would make will be odd, whereas if you were outside the jumps will be even.

 The code below is from Wm.
 Randolph Franklin <wrf@ecse.rpi.edu>
 (see URL below) with some minor modifications for speed.
 It returns